bgoonz/gists-revamp/by-extension/markdown/Scope-context-closure.md

 Not much different than the idea presented above, but the thought remains the same.
 When ‘greet’ is called, it has no context in its local scope of finding `lastName` so, it looks outside its scope to find it and use the `lastName` that is found there.

 Let’s take this a step further.
 In the given examples, we’ve seen that we have created two environments for our code.
 The first would be the global environment where `lastName` and `greet` exist.
 The second would be the local environment where the alert function is called.
-Let’s represent those two environments like this:
+Let's represent those two environments like this:

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*fpIwHvwpDYxatfE9.png" class="graf-image" /></figure>### What is a closure?